ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/tools-ides-ballerina-composer.md

 ./ballerina test <package_name>
 ```

 Ballerina provides a testing framework called **Testerina** that you can use for your programs.
-You can check it out at [here](https://github.com/ballerina-platform/ballerina-lang/tree/master/misc/testerina).
+You can check it out [here](https://github.com/ballerina-platform/ballerina-lang/tree/master/misc/testerina).

 ## Flexible composer